sst4l/bookbot/README.md

-# bookbot
-first boot.dev project
+BookBot is my first project!